makeabilitylab/physcomp/advancedio/oled.md

 |:------------------------------------:|:--------------------------------:|
 | ![](assets/images/Arduino_LibraryDirectory_Windows.png) | ![](assets/images/Arduino_LibraryDirectory_Mac.png) |

 You'll note that the `libraries` folder contains raw source and **not** pre-compiled binaries.
-The Arduino IDE may compile underlying library files differently depending on the selected board.
+The Arduino IDE compiles the underlying library files differently depending on the selected board.

 ### Wiring the Adafruit OLED display

-The [SSD1306](https://github.com/adafruit/Adafruit_SSD1306) driver chip and accompanying library allows you to communicate with the OLED via two independent serial communication methods—each require different wirings: [I<sup>2</sup>C](https://en.wikipedia.org/wiki/I%C2%B2C) (Inter-Integrated Circuit) and [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) (Serial Peripheral Interface).
+The [SSD1306](https://github.com/adafruit/Adafruit_SSD1306) driver chip and accompanying library provides two different communication methods—each require different wirings: [I<sup>2</sup>C](https://en.wikipedia.org/wiki/I%C2%B2C) (Inter-Integrated Circuit) and [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) (Serial Peripheral Interface).
 The default is I2C, which is what we will use in this lesson.
 For more on the SPI mode, see [Adafruit's official docs](https://learn.adafruit.com/monochrome-oled-breakouts/wiring-128x64-oleds).

 While the OLED display requires a 3.3V power supply and 3.3V logic levels for communication, the Adafruit breakout board includes a 3.3V regulator and level shifting on all pins, so you can interface with either 3V or 5V devices.
 Additionally, recall that the I<sup>2</sup>C requires pull-up resistors on the clock (SCL) and data (SDA) lines so that both are pulled-up to logic level `HIGH` by default.
 Thankfully, the Adafruit breakout board also includes these resistors.
 So, the wiring is quite straightforward, consisting of only four wires!